Miami Fencing Club

 COACHING

-Disclaimer: If there are multiple Miami Fencing Club fencers in the same tournament, the coach will divide their time between the fencers in the best way they see fit.
-When two fencers from our club bout against each other, the coach will not coach either student for that bout.
+Disclaimer: When two fencers from our club bout against each other, the coach will not coach either student for that bout.

 © 2022 Miami Fencing Club - All Rights Reserved